My research projects, and all theses that I supervise,

 Theoretical foundations and design of better algorithms for variants of the

-traveling salesman problem, clustering, and various other aspects related to
+traveling salesman problem, and various aspects related to

 complex real-world pickup and delivery vehicle routing problems.

 Among the international cooperations and third-party funded projects,